escalonajazmin/escalonajazmin.github.io/index.md

 # Hello World

-w\Welcome to my homepage!
+Welcome to my homepage!
 My name is Jazmin Escalona and I am a student at Cal State Fullerton (http://www.fullerton.edu/) and my major is Computer Science.

 ## Computer Science Projects